top of page

 "Amalia Elizabeth Sheppard and Edward Oswald Mendes were united in Marriage in the United P. Church on the 18th January 1913."

-In 2012, we visited Amy and Oswald Mendes' daughter Jessie in Trinidad.
-She shared with us the following story about Oswald's father Antonio Mendes.
-It was written by one their grandchildren.
+In 2012, my husband Meindert and I visited Amy and Oswald Mendes' daughter Jessie in Trinidad.
+She graciously showed us the Sheppard Family Bible which helped tremendously in researching our intertwined families.
+She gave us information about her own family unit and shared with us the following story about her paternal grandfather, Antonio Mendes, written by a member of their family.

 around Port of Spain, and had substantial land-holding in far flung parts of Trinidad.